Appendices

 Interns are formally evaluated on a Likert scale from one to seven for each element on the CAPS Psychology Intern Evaluation Form.
 It is expected that an Intern will receive a rating of 3 (Emerging Competence) on all elements in all Competency areas at mid-year.
 If an Intern receives a rating of two at mid-year on any element, the primary supervisor provides specialized attention to increase the Intern’s functioning to the expected level of competency which may include remedial work.
 If an Intern receives a rating of one on any element at mid-year, the Primary Supervisor, in collaboration with the Training Director, develops and institutes a specific remediation plan.
 At this time, the Training Director will provide the Academic Training Director with the written remediation plan and subsequently will provide follow-up documentation about the intern’s progress in meeting the requirements of the plan.

-Behavioral issues: If a staff member or intern has significant concerns about an intern's behavior (e.g., ethical or legal violations, professional incompetence) the following procedures will be initiated:
+If a staff member or trainee has significant concerns about an intern’s behavior (e.g., ethical or legal violations, professional incompetence) the following procedures will be initiated:

-1. In some cases, it may be appropriate to speak directly to the intern about these concerns and in other cases a consultation with the Training Director will be warranted.
-This decision is made at the discretion of the staff (or other intern) who has concerns about the intern.
+1. In some cases, it may be appropriate to speak directly to the intern about these concerns emphasizing the need to discontinue the inappropriate behavior; in other cases, a consultation with the Training Director will be warranted.
+This decision is made at the discretion of the staff (or other trainee) who has concerns about the intern.

 2. Once the Training Director has been informed of the specific concerns, they will determine if and how to proceed.